RealityETH/reality-eth-monorepo/packages/dapp/README.md

 The issue of at what point a question is decided, and in what ways it may be reported as undecided, is quite complex.
 Some uses require reporters to provide the best information available to them at the time, while others are not interested in an answer until it is reasonably clear.
 Many contracts will only be interested in a positive answer, eg an insurance contract might be interested in finding out when your house has burned down, but have no interest in the infinite number of occasions on which it did not burn down.

-This question is considered beyond the scope of the system.
-The handling of null, undecided or unclear answers is left to the terms of each individual question.
-There is no way to pause a question once it has been asked, so if the answer to a question at any given time is "null" or "undecided", these values may be returned by responders.
+The handling of null, undecided or unclear answers is considered outside the scopoe of the system and left to the terms of each individual question.
 The terms of the question may designate a particular value or range of values to mean things like "undecided" or "uncertain".
+They may also specify the level of certainty and/or finality that should be applied when evaluating the result at any given time.

+There is no way to pause a question once it has been asked, so if the answer to a question at any given time is "null" or "undecided" or "too early to sensibly ask", these values may be returned by responders.
+Contracts consuming this data should be prepared to simply reject any answer they are not interested in, and wait for the same question to be asked again and get an answer in the range that does interest them.

+After settlement Reality Check will preserve information about the IPFS hash, arbitrator, step delay, final bond, and finalization date, so consuming contracts can ask a user to send them a question ID, then verify that it meets the minimum conditions it requires to trust the information.
+We also provide a wrapper contract that will allow contracts to request an answer meeting its conditions.
+This allows consumer contracts to send a request and receive a callback, sent by an arbitrary user in return from a fee, on a similar model to the Ethereum Alarm Clock.